 Maternal probiotic supplementation means that a child’s mother took probiotics during pregnancy or breastfeeding.
 Maternal probiotic supplementation may have a protective role in the development of eczema.
 A review of more than 1,500 studies found that probiotics taken during the pre- and postnatal periods decreased the risk of eczema in children, including those who were at high risk.

 Findings are mixed in children and adults with eczema who supplement probiotics in their diet.
-One study observed a total of 56 children ages 6 to 18 months with moderate to severe eczema.
+One study from the Archives of Disease in Childhood observed a total of 56 children ages 6 to 18 months with moderate to severe eczema.
 Those given the probiotic Lactobacillus fermentum twice daily had significant improvements in eczema symptoms.
-In contrast, a larger-scale study reviewed 39 studies in people with mild to severe eczema ages 12 months to 55 years.
+In contrast, a larger-scale study from the Cochrane Database for Systematic Reviews looked at 39 studies in people with mild to severe eczema ages 12 months to 55 years.
 Researchers found no significant difference in eczema symptoms between people who received probiotics versus those who did not.
 At this time, it is not a recommended treatment for eczema.

 One study found that the Lactobacillus rhamnosus GG strain increased wheezing bronchitis in infants who had used probiotics during their first one to three months of life.
 More research needs to be done to determine the safety and effectiveness of probiotic supplements.
 In particular, people with weakened immune systems, serious illness, or recent surgery should consult their health care provider before adding probiotic supplements to their diet.